heriwr/heriwr.github.io/pages/procedures/wilderness.md

-# Mountain Exploration
+# Wilderness

 ## Watches

 A watch is eight hours.
 A day is divided into three Watches: morning, afternoon, and night.
 A halfwatch is four hours, and so on.

-Each character can choose one Mountain Action (page x.x) per watch.
+Each character can choose one Wilderness Action (page x.x) per watch.

 If the characters split up, each group is treated as an independent entity.